oligo2021/oligo2021.github.io/index.md

 - PhD Students: EUR 60

 We look forward to welcome you all virtually in Maastricht in June 2021.

+# Focus on writing good documentation
+{: .fs-9 }

+Just the Docs gives your documentation a jumpstart with a responsive Jekyll theme that is easily customizable and hosted on GitHub Pages.
+{: .fs-6 .fw-300 }

+[Get started now](#getting-started){: .btn .btn-primary .fs-5 .mb-4 .mb-md-0 .mr-2 } [View it on GitHub](https://github.com/pmarsceill/just-the-docs){: .btn .fs-5 .mb-4 .mb-md-0 }

 ### Markdown